 Listen for Jeff...

-All week from 3-4pm--Special Program Tuesdays at 3- Jump & Jive
+Weekdays from 2-5pm -Special Program Tuesdays at 3pm- Jump & Jive

 One of the most in demand jazz pianists in Colorado Springs, Tony "Jazzy Tones" Szajowski was born and raised in Chicago and started playing piano at the age of 4.
 Tony began his professional career in high school playing for radio commercials and the Merit School of Music Honors Jazz Ensemble.
 Since then, Tony has been an in-demand performer and has appeared at events such as Summer Camp Music Festival and The Taste of Chicago and has shared the bill with artists such as Willie Nelson, Medeski Scofield Martin & Wood, Dumpstaphunk, Forq, Method Man & Red Man, Dark Star Orchestra, and Umphrey’s McGee.
 Since moving to Colorado Springs in 2018, Tony currently plays with many of the top artists and groups in the Colorado Springs area including the Brad Eastin Quintet, Tribe, The Moldy Figs, Rhythm & The Rose, and Tidal Breeze, as well as his own quartet and trio.

-You can listen to Tony on Saturdays from 1-3pm and 9-11pm.
+You can listen to Tony every Saturday and Sunday from 8pm-1am.

 Keith Simon, a native of Southeast Texas, moved to Colorado Springs with his wife, Melissa, in 1997.
 A graduate of Lamar University with a Bachelor’s Degree is Mass Communication, Keith landed his first radio job in 1984 and has been hooked on broadcasting ever since.